Overview, Distinctive Features & Academic Principles

 Quaker tradition calls for each program within the College to address how the Five Academic Principles apply to the curriculum.
 Below is an explanation of how the Five Academic Principles apply to the Master’s Program in Criminal Justice.

-1. Innovative, Student -Centered Learning: In the Master’s Program, students are led to discover for themselves the role of process in groups and their ability to influence it.
-The courses provide opportunities for students to discover and develop their personal approach to fundamentals in group process such as problem solving and conflict resolution.
+1. Innovative, Student-Centered Learning: In the Master’s Program, students are led to discover for themselves the role of process in groups and their ability to influence it.
+The courses provide opportunities for students to discover and develop their personal approach to fundamentals in group processes such as problem solving and conflict resolution.
 Intense discussions, often initiated in small groups, develop oral and written expression in these matters.
 Students are required to participate in practical and creative exercises.

 2. Challenge to engage in creative and critical thinking: Courses focus discussion on theoretical concepts as well as practice in the application of the concepts to issues regularly faced in the public and organizational spheres.
 Students are introduced to situations that challenge them to develop systematic and critical thinking processes.
 Each course is to some degree interdisciplinary in employing concepts from practitioners who write reflectively from the disciplines of social science, communications, management, jurisprudence, history, and conflict resolution.
 A strong focus is placed upon creative and critical problem-solving in criminal justice.